 For all the changes that have taken place over the years, one thing is certain: Content marketing is here to stay and prove itself that ‘the Content is the King’.
 In fact, this time last year, it was estimated that the content marketing industry would be worth more than $400 billion by 2021.

 In the midst of the daily grind, it’s easy to forget that content marketing as we know it is still a relatively new phenomenon.
-As recently as a few years ago, marketers handled content marketing strategy mostly as a side project.
+As recently as a few years ago, marketers handled content mostly as a side project.
 It was more of a bonus than an essential role — something you did when you had time because it took a backseat to more traditional marketing projects and responsibilities.

 That’s changed.
 Where marketing of the past used to push one-sided conversations toward consumers, successful brands know that content marketing opens the door for two-way conversations and relationships with audiences unlike anything before.

 Content marketing has taken over because it’s so useful to every function of marketing teams today.
 Content is one of the best tools you have for earning trust, building your brand, generating site traffic and qualified leads, and everything in between.
-Content marketing is marketing, and the brands that understand the content is core to effective marketing — and, ultimately, to their entire business — will set themselves up for success.
+Content marketing is marketing, and the brands that understand content is core to effective marketing — and, ultimately, to their entire business — will set themselves up for success.

 As content marketing matures, companies will begin to see their content less as a catchall solution and more of a tool to achieve their specific goals.
 Content is incredibly powerful, but it won’t solve every business goal you set on its own.
 These tactics need a guiding strategy to maximize their effectiveness and secure audience engagement.

-According to the Content Marketing Institute, 65 percent of the most successful content marketers have a documented strategy.
-A simple content marketing assessment can help companies identify their primary goal and design a successful content marketing strategy to meet it.
+According to Content Marketing Institute, 65 percent of the most successful content marketers have a documented strategy.
+A simple content marketing assessment can help companies identify their primary goal and design a successful content strategy to meet it.
 As strategy becomes more important, companies will need the right tools to align priorities and document their plans.

-Content marketing Strategies already address a variety of needs and objectives for different departments.
+Content marketing already addresses a variety of needs and objectives for different departments.
 Sales teams use content to bolster pitches and improve client relationships.
 Brand managers turn content into goodwill and authority.
 Recruiters attract top talent by publishing content in places where the best candidates spend their time online.
 The possibilities are endless — and now, a new avenue is opening up.

 Customer success refers to the ways companies help customers get the most value from products and services.
 In this era of personalization, it’s no longer enough to make the sale, move on to the next one, and handle complaints as they arise.
 Now, companies need customers to get maximum value from their purchases to encourage word-of-mouth marketing and develop stronger relationships.

-Right now, the marketing funnel as we know it accepts just about anyone and everyone filters them through qualification processes, then spits them out at the end without much of a parting word.
+Right now, the marketing funnel as we know it accepts just about anyone and everyone, filters them through qualification processes, then spits them out at the end without much of a parting word.
 Too many companies see customers as gatekeepers to wallets; meanwhile, customers feel ignored at best — and insulted at worst — when the journey ends.

 A change in mindset and a library of high-quality content will replace this traditional funnel with something more sustainable (and effective).
 The funnel is becoming more of an ongoing cycle that prioritizes continuous engagement over transactional relationships.
 This increased focus on nurturing, especially post-sale, makes customers more likely to stay with you or buy again — and more likely to give recommendations to friends and colleagues.